ClayDood/wordsearch_generator/script/README.md.txt

 Place your words.txt file in the same directory.

-Run the script: python word_search_generator.py
+Run the script: Double-click script, or run "python word_search_generator.py".